senff/WordPress-Bordered-Blocks/README.md

 ### Some of my blocks don't have a label, look weird, etc.

-Gutenborders currently only supports the default Blocks that come with WordPress (support for WooCommerce and Jetpack is planned).
+Bordered Blocks currently only supports the default Blocks that come with WordPress (support for WooCommerce and Jetpack is planned).
 If you have additional blocks added with plugins (or custom code), and they are not coded exactly following WordPress standards, they may not look as intended with borders and/or labels.
 If that's the case, please reach out to the plugin developer and have them check if all their Blocks have the proper naming with "data-title" attributes.
 Also note that the way things look in your editor can also depend on your site's theme.
 If that's the case, try switching to a default theme temporarily (such as Twenty Twenty, Twenty Twenty-One or Twenty Twenty-Two).
-If that resolves the issue, it's likely that your theme and Gutenborders are not compatible with eachother, and it's best to reach out to your theme's support team.
+If that resolves the issue, it's likely that your theme and Bordered Blocks are not compatible with eachother, and it's best to reach out to your theme's support team.
-If you see that the issue still appears when your site is on a default theme, let me know at https://wordpress.org/support/plugin/gutenborders and I can look into it a bit more.
+If you see that the issue still appears when your site is on a default theme, let me know at https://wordpress.org/support/plugin/bordered-blocks and I can look into it a bit more.

-### What's next for Gutenborders?
+### What's next for Bordered Blocks?

-The following items are currently on the roadmap:
+The following items are currently not supported, but are on the roadmap:

 * Support for WooCommerce Blocks
 * Support for Jetpack Blocks
 * Performance: have the main checkBlocks() JS function run only when a Block is being added/edited (currently it runs every second)
+* Multi-language support

 ### What's with all the "!important" things in the code?
 That's bad CSS.